 Sophia Dorothea's Punishment

 Sophia Dorothea waited in vain for her friend and possible lover to arrive.
-She was permanently to be dismayed.
+She was permanently dismayed.
 From that time in 1694 until her death she denied that she had had an affair with Konigsmarck.
 The count's disappearance became the talk of European courts and posed diplomatic issues.
 France and Poland sent investigators to find the count and to question the Hanoverians.
 No progress was made.

 George had Sophia Dorothea banished from court and he subsequently divorced her.
 She was casually cast as the villain of the situation.
-She was judged as lacking moral fibre, deserting her husband and her sacred marriage vows.
+She was judged as lacking moral fiber, deserting her husband and her sacred marriage vows.
 The court of Hanover was happy to indulge George in his fight to rid himself of such a wife.
 It was conveniently forgotten that George was not the best husband in the electorate.

 Churches no longer prayed for her as she was placed under house arrest at Lauenau Castle before being moved to the remote Ahlden Castle under guard.
-This was with the full agreement of her father, uncle, ex-husband and mother-in-law.
+This was with the full agreement of her father, uncle, ex-husband, and mother-in-law.
 She was legally never allowed to marry again or to see her children.
 An annual allowance was paid to her but George took all the assets that she brought to their marriage.